yatshunlee/CAViaR/README.md

 class CaViarModel(quantile, model, method='numeric', G=10, tol=1e-10)

 parameters:
-- quantile (float): quantile value between 0 and 1 exclusively
+- quantile (float): Quantile value between 0 and 1 exclusively.
+Default is 0.05
-- model (str): type of CAViaR model.
+- model (str): Type of CAViaR model.
 Model must be one of {"adaptive", "symmetric", "asymmetric", "igarch"}
+               Default is "asymmetric", i.e., asymmetric slope.
 - method (str): Estimation method.
 Must be one of {"numeric (Engle & Manganelli, 2004)", "mle (Maximum Likelihood Estimation)"}.
                 Default is "numeric".
 - G (int): Smoothen version of the indicator function.
 Some positive number.
 Default is 10.
 - tol (float): Tolerance level for optimization.
 Default is 1e-10.